-When I am ministering at a wedding ceremony, one of the scriptures I always read to the couple at their wedding is Eph 5:20-21.
+When I am ministering at a wedding ceremony, one of the scriptures I always read to the couple at their wedding is Ephesians 5:20-21 NKJV.
 It says, “Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ; Submitting yourselves one to another in the fear of God.”

 Let’s look at the verse again.
 It starts out, “Giving thanks always….
-Submitting yourselves…” Few would be giving thanks if they were being made a slave or feeling dominated and treated like one!
-This verse is really teaching us that as husbands and wives, we need to thank God for the spouse He has given us and learn to adapt to each other with whole-hearted respect out of love and reverence to each other and to God.
+Submitting yourselves…” Who would be giving thanks if they were being made a slave or feeling dominated and treated like one?
+This verse is really teaching us that as husbands and wives, we need to thank God for the spouse He has give us and learn to adapt to each other with whole-hearted respect out of love and reverence to each other and to God.

-Let me share some of Renee and my “adapting.”
-When Renee gets into bed at night, she does not go to sleep until after she has spent a fair amount of time reading.
+Let me share some of Renee and my adapting.
+When Renee gets into bed at night, she doesn’t go to sleep until after she has spent a fair amount of time reading.
 We’ll pray together and then she’ll usually read until she’s tired.
-I go to bed, lay my head down and usually fall asleep with 10 seconds.
+I go to bed, lay my head down, and usually fall asleep with 10 seconds.

-Because I fall asleep quickly and she likes to read, we’ve adapted how we go to bed to work in such a way that it works perfectly for us.
+Because I fall asleep quickly and she likes to read, we’ve adapted and found a way that works great for both of us.
 This is the process of respecting and adapting to each other.

-I wake up perky in the morning.
-I am almost instantly awake.
+From the moment I wake up in the morning, I’m energized and ready to go.
 After going to the bathroom, I do my core exercises, shower and get ready for the day, and often go join Renee on the couch to pray.
-When we are done praying, I head to my home office to write Fresh Manna.
-This works perfect for us and how we start most days because we’ve adapted to this place.
-But, our mornings were not always like that.
+When we are done praying, we talk over a few things and then I head to my home office to write Fresh Manna.
+She knows I appreciate not being uninterrupted during this time so I can focus on writing.
+This works perfect for us and is how we start most days because we’ve adapted to each other.
+But our mornings were not always like that.
 In the early days of our marriage, because I wake up so quickly, I tried to get her up so she could come and pray with me.
-She moved slow, and could hardly think or communicate.
+She moved slowly and could hardly think or communicate.
 Though that would have been a good routine for me, it was not the right routine for her.
 And so we adapted, finding out what worked best for both of us and trying to meld that together.

-Renee loved to talk about everything at night which is great, but sometimes she carried that into the bedroom right before trying to go to sleep.
+Back then, Renee loved to talk about the day’s activities at night, which is great, but sometimes she carried that into the bedroom right before trying to go to sleep.
 We’d end up talking about problems, finances, the kids, and situations that created stress.
 This was not the way to prepare for sweet sleep or romantic adventures.
-We decided to set other time frames to discuss those kinds of things which made our bedtime much more sweet.
+We decided to set other time frames to discuss those kinds of things outside the bedroom which made our bedtime and sleep much more sweet.

-These are just a few of the many areas we’ve learned to adapt to each other.
+These are just a few of the many areas in which we’ve learned to adapt to each other.
 It seemed like there were hundreds!
-But instead of fighting with each other over how we were going to execute our life together, we adapted from a heart of love to what each of us needed!
-That is what God intended when He said, “submit one to another.”
+Instead of fighting over how we were going to execute our life together, we adapted from a heart of love to what each other needed, That is what God intended when He said, “submit one to another.”
 This is the fulfillment of another verse that is spoken in most weddings.
 Ephesians 5:31 (NIV) “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
 You become one flesh in God’s eyes when you become married.
 But you really become one flesh when you’ve learned to adapt to each other!

-Renee and I have ministered to married couples a great deal over the years and are always somewhat surprised when we see couples that have been married for 15 to 20 years and have still not learned to adapt to each other in a spirit of love!
-When two people take this approach and truly try to communicate and work out the little changes that produce great results, the marriage becomes so much more loving.
+Renee and I have ministered to married couples a great deal over the years.
+We are still somewhat taken-back when we see couples that have been married for 15 to 20 years and have still not learned to adapt to each other in a spirit of love!
+When two people stop trying to dominate each other and instead take the approach of learning to lovingly adapt to each other’s needs and ways, life will become better.
+Learning to communicate and adapt in areas that don’t seem to be working can produce great results.
+Yielding to your spouse’s way of doing something from a spirit of love over something that in the big picture is inconsequential, puts love in the love bank.
 Be thankful for the spouse God has given you and respectfully adapt where you can.
-You will find much more joy in your life and your marriage has a much greater chance of becoming what God intended it be!
-Learn this sooner than later in your marriage so that you can become a team and heirs together of God’s blessings.
+You’ll find much more joy in your life and marriage, and see your marriage become what God intended it be.
+Learn this sooner than later in your marriage so that you can become a team and heirs together of God’s blessings and grace of life!

 “Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.”
 1 Peter 3:7 (NKJV)